pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/secrets.md

 ## Configuring Secrets Encryption

-The Pulumi Service automatically manages per-stack encryption keys on your behalf.
-Anytime you encrypt a value using `--secret` or by programmatically wrapping it as a secret at runtime, a secure protocol is used between the CLI and Pulumi Service that ensures secret data is encrypted in transit, at rest, and physically anywhere it gets stored.
+The Pulumi Cloud automatically manages per-stack encryption keys on your behalf.
+Anytime you encrypt a value using `--secret` or by programmatically wrapping it as a secret at runtime, a secure protocol is used between the CLI and Pulumi Cloud that ensures secret data is encrypted in transit, at rest, and physically anywhere it gets stored.
 For more details about the concept of state files and backends, refer to [State and Backends](/docs/intro/concepts/state/).

 The default encryption mechanism may be insufficient in the following scenarios:

-1. If you are using the Pulumi CLI independent of the Pulumi Service-either in local mode, or by using one of the available backend plugins (such as those that store state in AWS S3, Azure Blob Store, or Google Object Storage).
+1. If you are using the Pulumi CLI independent of the Pulumi Cloud-either in local mode, or by using one of the available backend plugins (such as those that store state in AWS S3, Azure Blob Store, or Google Object Storage).

 2. If your team already has a preferred cloud encryption provider that you would like to use.